transloadit/uppy-server/README.md

 npm run start:production
 ```

-Please ensure that the required env varaibles are set before runnning/using uppy-server.
-[See](#configure).

 ## Development

 1. To setup uppy-server for local development, please clone the repo and install like so: